wlg1/wlg1.github.io/ch1.1.md

 <img src="/cob/vecNotCat.PNG" width="250" height="100">
 </p>

-Understanding the difference between a model representation and the actual entity it means (or points to) is crucial for gaining better intuition behind why matrix multiplication induces a Change of Basis.[^entity_model]
+Understanding the difference between a model representation and the actual entity it means (or points to) is crucial for gaining better intuition behind why matrix multiplication reveals hidden information in data sets.[^entity_model]

 <!--- Fig 11 [animated reality of concepts vs fixed coord space model]--->